Infinity Kappa vs Alpine Type-R

 The Infinity Kappa and Alpine Type-R speakers have a wide array of features to offer its consumers.
 Not only do they come attached to an impressive price tag, but they also guarantee to turn your entertainment session into a remarkable and unforgettable experience.

-For the best results, it is best to try both speaker brands to find what is most suitable for your personal preferences.
+For the best results, trying both speaker brands to find the best suitable for your preferences is best.